daveeel/live-alloy/README.md

 ### Installation
 1. Install [Titanium Alloy Framework](http://projects.appcelerator.com/alloy/docs/Alloy-bootstrap/index.html).
-2. `npm install -g lazy-alloy`
+2. `npm install -g livescript-alloy`

-### Note regarding the \*.coffee –> \*.tss conversion
+### Note regarding the \*.ls –> \*.tss conversion
-The files need to be valid coffee-script objects; thus the first line of these files needs to be a variable assignment like the following
+The files need to be valid livescript objects; thus the first line of these files needs to be a variable assignment like the following

     tss =
 	  ".container":